Devesh-Ahuja/Devesh-Ahuja/README.md

 - 👋 Hi, I’m @Devesh-Ahuja
-- 👀 I’m interested in coding
+- 👀 I like making products
-- 🌱 I’m currently learning Unity and Python
+- 🌱 I’m currently early career UX designer
-- 💞️ I’m looking to collaborate on Python
+- 💞️ I’m Product and interaction designer with a systems-thinking approach
 - 📫 How to reach me @deveshahuja7227@gmail.com

 <!---